HamzaAhmad6292/HamzaAhmad6292/README.md

 ## 🌟 Profile

-👋 Hi, I'm Muhammad Hamza Ahmad, an ML Engineer specializing in Generative AI and full stack development.
+👋 Hi, I'm Muhammad Hamza Ahmad, an AI Engineer specializing in Generative AI and full stack development.
 I love building scalable applications and exploring AI integration in web technologies.

 🚀 Currently working on projects that integrate large language models and generative AI into scalable web applications, creating personalized user experiences.

 🤖 Experienced in developing and deploying machine learning models, with a focus on natural language processing and computer vision.

 📫 Let's connect!
-Find me on [GitHub](https://github.com/YourUsername) and [LinkedIn](https://www.linkedin.com/in/YourUsername/).
+Find me on   [LinkedIn](https://www.linkedin.com/in/muhammad-hamza-ahmad-49b24124b/).

 ## 🚀 Skills